-There are 16 species of bats in Virginia.
+Seventeen species of bats have been recorded in Virginia.
 Three (Gray Bat, Indiana Bat, and Virginia-Big-eared Bat) are federally endangered.
-One, the Rafinesque’s Big-eared Bat, is state endangered, and the remaining 12 are non-game protected species in Virginia.
-The Big Brown Bat, Evening Bat, and Little Brown Bat are the three bat species in Virginia that are most likely to take residence in a building.
+One (northern long-eared bat) is federally threatened.
+Three (Rafinesque’s Big-eared Bat, little brown bat, and tri-colored bat) are state endangered.
+The remaining are non-game protected species in Virginia.
+The Big Brown Bat, Evening Bat, Little Brown Bat, and Brazilian free-tailed bat are the four bat species in Virginia that are most likely to take residence in a building.

 To help identify the species of bat you may have, use the county occurrence map for each species (also found in DGIF’s “Short Species Booklets“).
 The county occurrence maps represent counties that have been documented to contain that particular species.
 The occurrence maps do not indicate the only areas that a particular species may be found but they are a good way to identify the species that you are likely to have.
 Pay particular attention to the threatened and endangered species, management options may be limited due to federal and state laws.